Cold open

-A cold open (also called a teaser sequence) is a narrative technique used in television and films.
+A cold open (also called a teaser sequence) is a narrative technique used in television and film.
 It is the practice of jumping directly into a story at the beginning of the show before the title sequence or opening credits are shown.
-In North American television, this is often done on the theory that involving the audience in the plot as soon as possible will reduce the likelihood of them switching to a different show during the opening commercial.
-A cold open may also be used to recap events in previous episodes or storylines that will be revisited during the current episode.
+In North American television, this is often done on the theory that involving the audience in the plot as soon as possible will reduce the likelihood of them switching to a different channel during the opening commercial.
+A cold open may also be used to recap events from previous episodes or storylines that will be revisited during the current episode.

-The cold open technique is sometimes used in films.
-There, "cold opening" still refers to the opening moments or scenes, but not necessarily to the full duration before the title card, as the title card might appear well after the start.
+The cold open technique is also used in film.
+In cinematic contexts, "cold opening" refers to the opening moments or scenes, though not necessarily to the full duration prior to the title card, which may appear well after the start.

 Development

-In the early 1960s, few American series used cold opens, and half-hour situation comedies almost never made use of them prior to 1965.
-Many American series that ran from the early 1960s through the mid-years of the decade (even sitcoms) adopted cold opens in later seasons.
-However, beginning in the late 1950s, several dramatic series, notably such Warner Bros. shows as 77 Sunset Strip, would cold-open with an attention-grabbing scene from the middle of the episode, which would repeat when the story arrived at that point.
+In the early 1960s, few American series used cold opens, and half-hour sitcoms almost never made use of them prior to 1965.
+Many American series that ran from the early 1960s through the mid-1960s (including sitcoms) adopted cold opens in later seasons.
+However, beginning in the late 1950s, several dramatic series—notably Warner Bros. series such as 77 Sunset Strip—would cold-open with an attention-grabbing scene from the middle of the episode, which would repeat when the story arrived at that point.

 Cold opens became widespread on American television by the mid-1960s.
-Their use was an economical way of setting up a plot without having to introduce the regular characters, or even the series synopsis, which would typically be outlined in the title sequence itself.
+Their use was an economical way of setting up a plot without having to introduce the regular characters or the series synopsis, which would typically be outlined in the title sequence itself.

-British producer Lew Grade's many attempts to break into the American market meant that various shows he was involved with incorporated the cold open.
-Later, many British action-adventure series employed the format, such as The New Avengers (1976–1977) and The Professionals (1977–1981).
+British producer Lew Grade's efforts to enter the American market led to various shows he was involved with incorporating the cold open.
+Subsequently, many British action-adventure series employed the format, such as The New Avengers (1976–1977) and The Professionals (1977–1981).

-During the 1960s and 1970s, daytime soap operas became the main users of cold opens, with most American soap operas employing the format.
+During the 1960s and 1970s, daytime soap operas became primary users of cold opens, with most American soap operas adopting the format.

-In the late 1970s and early 1980s, some shows began with highlights from the previous episode.
-Also throughout the 1970s and 1980s, many traditional multi-camera sitcoms usually launched straight into the opening theme music, although this has changed in modern use.
-Today, between the 2000s and 2010s, most multi-camera and single-camera American sitcoms usually use cold opens for each episode, that last for at least 1–2 minutes (and 3–4 minutes at the most) before transitioning into the opening title sequence or theme song of the show.
+In the late 1970s and early 1980s, some programs began with highlights from the previous episode.
+Throughout the 1970s and 1980s, many traditional multi-camera sitcoms launched straight into the opening theme music, though this changed in modern production.
+Modern single-camera and multi-camera American sitcoms routinely use cold opens lasting between one and four minutes before transitioning into the title sequence or theme music.

 Documentaries do not use cold openings as frequently as fictional shows.
-The World at War (1973–1974) is one famous exception, wherein a few short minutes an especially poignant moment is featured; after the title sequence, the events that explain the episode are outlined more fully.
+The World at War (1973–1974) is a notable exception, featuring a poignant moment in its opening minutes before the title sequence, followed by full context after the credits.